Tanzu-Solutions-Engineering/steeltoe-workshop-getting-started/02-tracing.md

 ## Get Started

 Start by adding a new project to our existing solution.
 In order to automate the process and skip some boilerplate instructions, lets do this from command line.
-Open command line to directory with our solution file, and run the following commands:
+From Visual Studio terminal prompt, run the following commands:

  ```powershell
  dotnet new webapi -n WeatherClient --no-https